A Consistent and Scalable Algorithm for Best Subset Selection in Single Index Models: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose a novel algorithm, the RankABESS, for best subset selection and index direction estimation in high-dimensional SIMs.
+In this paper, we propose a novel algorithm, the RankABESS, for the best-subset selection and index direction estimation in high-dimensional SIMs.
 To summarize, our contribution is several-fold.
 First, by adopting the simple rank-based transformation, our method is free of assumptions on the error distribution or the link function and hence has broader applications.
 Specifically, RankABESS can deal with not only a wide range of models, including generalized linear models, and classical single index models, but also heavy-tailed errors.
 Second, We rigorously prove that our algorithm can recover the true model for a given model size and that the true model size can be selected under the GIC with high probability, which is further demonstrated by empirical studies.
 Our proof of the algorithmic properties differs from that in \citet{zhu2020polynomial}, owing to new theoretical challenges posed by the dependence among the ranking responses, randomness of predictors, and the absence of assumptions.
 Third, our algorithm is computationally efficient and capable of high-dimensional datasets in practice.
-Notably, the scalability of our algorithm is theoretically justified as we rigorously prove that the algorithm has polynomial complexity.
-To the best of our knowledge, this is the first certifiably polynomial algorithm for best subset selection in SIMs.
+Notably, the scalability of our algorithm is theoretically justified as we rigorously prove that the algorithm has polynomial complexity. { To the best of our knowledge, this is the first polynomial algorithm that directly tackles the best-subset selection in high-dimensional SIMs.}